Project

 Objectives

-Multispace offices are modern and space-efficient work environments in which employees can use different workspaces suitable for different purposes.
-Typically, there are no personal work stations and the space is changed as needed.
-Moving from one's own room to a multispace office is a common trend in Finland, for example, in expert organizations.
+Activity-based offices are modern and space-efficient work environments in which employees can use different workspaces suitable for different purposes.
+Typically, there are no personal workstations and workspace is changed as needed.
+Moving from one's own room to an activity-based office is a common trend in Finland, for example, in expert organizations.

-There has been very little research on the impact of modern work spaces, such as multispace offices, on well-being at work and sickness absences.
-The growth of remote work and the diversification of work are also closely related to multispace offices becoming more common, but previous studies have not examined workspaces and remote working in the same context.
-In previous studies, the effects of changes in a work environment on well-being have not been assessed over several years.
+There has been very little research on the impact of modern office design, such as activity-based offices, on well-being at work and sickness absence.
+The increase of remote work and flexible working are also closely related to the popularity of activity-based, but previous studies have not examined office design and remote working together.
+In previous studies, the effects of changes in a work environment on well-being have not been followed up over several years.

-This issue is all the more topical as both remote work and office spaces are undergoing a major transformation as a result of the coronavirus pandemic.
+These issues are all the more topical as both remote work and office design are undergoing a major transformation as a result of the coronavirus pandemic.

-• examine the links between short sickness absences and remote work in organizations that have moved from different workspaces to a multispace office
+• examine the relations between short sickness absence and remote work in organizations that have moved from different workspaces to an activity-based office

-• compare different workspace solutions in terms of short sickness absences and the amount of remote work, experience of the work environment and well-being at work
+• compare different workspace solutions in terms of short sickness absence and the amount of remote work, the experiences of the work environment and well-being at work

-• examine the effects of the coronavirus pandemic on remote work, short sickness absences and the links between these
+• examine the effects of the coronavirus pandemic on remote work, short sickness absence and their relations

-The links between remote work and sickness absences are examined by utilizing data from employers' own working time monitoring and HR systems accumulated over several years.
-The data will be used to investigate the development of remote work and short sickness absences for the period from before the coronavirus pandemic until the end of 2022.
-Particular attention will be paid to the effects of moving to a multispace office on the amount and relationships of remote work and sickness absences.
-In addition, information is collected through surveys and condition studies in order to obtain more detailed information about the conditions of the work environment and the perceived well-being at work, work ability and health.
+Particular attention will be paid to the effects of moving to an activity-based office on the amount and relationships of remote work and sickness absence.
+In addition, information is collected through surveys and documents concerning workspace design in order to obtain more detailed information about the conditions of the work environment and the perceived well-being at work, work ability and health.
 Five workplaces will participate in the project.

 The results will be published in international scientific journals and communicated in various seminars, events, newspaper interviews and articles as well as in social media.